ASF

 service numbers eventually went up to ASF 163, but several numbers were used

-plants and vice versa.
-In fact, German industry took over more examples than DR
+industrial plants and vice versa.
+In fact, German industry took over more

-depot.
-Deliveries continued almost until the production was terminated, last
+Deliveries continued almost until the production was terminated, last example

-delivered and finally went to Leuna Werke of Merseburg.
-Last five
+and finally went to Leuna Werke of Merseburg.
+Last

 broad-gauge line or transfer stations at the eastern border.
 The design is